TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/memory.rst

 library allocator.
 The Python memory manager is involved only in the allocation of the bytes object returned as a result.

-In most situations, however, it is recommended to allocate memory from the Python heap specifically because the latter is under control of the Python memory manager.
+In most situations, however, it is recommended to allocate memory kutoka the Python heap specifically because the latter is under control of the Python memory manager.
 For example, this is required when the interpreter is extended with new object types written in C. Another reason for using the Python heap is